thekaranvs/1340-dungeon-crawler/README.md

 Please keep all the files and directories in this repository in the same directory in order for the makefile to work.
 Academy 21 server was used for testing.

+#### Compilation and Execution Instructions
+To compile the game, use the command: make game
+To execute it, run the command: ./game
+No non-standard C++ libraries were used and there are no special requirements.